0w0i0n0g0/0w0i0n0g0.github.io/README.md

 ## Features

-- This blog is modified from [zoomkoding-gatsby-blog](https://github.com/zoomkoding/zoomkoding-gatsby-blog).
+- This blog is based on [zoomkoding-gatsby-blog](https://github.com/zoomkoding/zoomkoding-gatsby-blog).

 **Added Features**

-1. Back to top button.
+1. Scroll Back to Top button.

 2. Like button with confetti.

-3. Highlighted TOC according to where you're reading.
+3. Highlighted Table of Contents synced to the line where you're reading.

 4. Minor design changes.